jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-blond-ish-on.md

 **RR: The inaugural release, ‘Circus’ has been well received.
 What was the inspiration behind the track?
 Talk us through its development.**

-Vivie-Ann: We really just wanted to make a track that was fun and you felt like you were in a circus in the summer.
-We had these "let’s get in the circus" vibes for the summer last year... and that’s what happened!
+Vivie-Ann: We really just wanted to make a track that was fun and to make you feel like you were in a circus in the summer.
+We had these "let’s get in the circus" vibes last year... and that’s what happened!
 We found a Serbian folk type track and sampled it a bunch of different ways and out came the circus!

 <iframe src="https://embed.beatport.com/?id=10959995&type=track" width="100%" height="162" frameborder="0" scrolling="no" style="max-width:600px;"></iframe>

-**RR: We know you had your own stage at Tomorrowland this year.
+**RR: Haha we definitely got the circus vibes.
+Now we know you had your own stage at Tomorrowland this year.
 How was that given that the music on offer is predominantly EDM?**

 Vivie-Ann: Of course we also asked ourselves these question before confirming!
 We have a good friend who is close knit on the Tomorrowland team and he frequents Tulum and is a green warrior — so we had lots of conversations about it and we all decided the timing might be right to plant some seeds with the masses!
 We still have a lot of work to do but the experience was incredible and the production there is just wow!
 I think we have a lot to learn from each other!
 One thing I can say though is that Tomorrowland, being the biggest and one of the most influential festivals in the world, could take a much larger initiative in sustainability!
 If you’re reading this Tomorrowland or any other festival venue promoter or artist or brand and you have some questions on how to start, get in touch with me, we all have to take some steps together.
 <br><br>

-**RR: We know you are strong advocates for protecting the world’s oceans from plastic, which we applaud you for.
+**RR: We know you and Anstascia are strong advocates for protecting the world’s oceans from plastic, which we applaud you for.
 We recently held a campaign and event to raised money for mental health charities, which is an important cause for us.
 Apart from fundraising activities, how do you think music can be a force for positive change in the world?**

 Vivie-Ann: DJs can use their voice, to bring together their community on topics close to their hearts.
-As BLOND:ISH we implement the Bye Bye Plastic project with almost every gig and with these little step-by-step changes, change the single use plastic hurdle.
+As BLOND:ISH we implement the Bye Bye Plastic project with almost every gig and with these little step-by-step changes, change the single-use plastic hurdle.
 Paying more attention to this will change our behaviors as consumers and our consumption can be minimized over time - it’s a domino effect.
 I put special frequencies in our music without telling people to give a positive vibe!
 Whether it’s creativity or love or compassion.

 ![null](/img/blondish-ibiza.jpg)